czarnota/tietoevry-bash-training/README.md

 ## Example programs - find

-The `find` program searches for files or directories.
+The `find` program searches for files and directories.
 For example to find all files named `lib_functions.c` starting our search from the current working directory `.`, we can do: